MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 ### Microsoft Relationship Sales

-The Microsoft Relationship Sales solution combines LinkedIn Sales Navigator with Dynamics 365 Sales Enterprise or Sales Premium, to empower sellers to have more personalized and valuable interaction with buyers by:
+The Microsoft Relationship Sales solution combines LinkedIn Sales Navigator with Dynamics 365 Sales Enterprise or Sales Premium, to empower sellers to have more personalized and valuable interaction with customers by:
 - Embedding Sales Navigator in Dynamics 365 Sales
 - Syncing activities from Sales Navigator
 - Saving accounts, leads, and contacts to Sales Navigator